User Experience // User Interface

-Up to this point Qurate Hub is purely a desktop app with not a great demand for a mobile app.
-Currently the Qurate Design System did not yet extend to mobile devices and so this was an excellent opportunity to start creating mobile styles and expanding the design system.
+Up to this point Qurate Hub is purely a desktop app.
+The Qurate Design System did not yet extend to mobile devices and so this was an excellent opportunity to start creating mobile styles and expanding the current system.
+It was important that the app would have the same functionality as the desktop version because if it didn’t it would negate its whole purpose.

 With the research and product direction already done this project was more of a visual design exercise.
 I started by making a list of the functionality the app would need and thinking about potential users flows, which then progressed into wireframe sketches.
-I planned all the different screens and states the app would need so I decided at this point to jump straight into Sketch and start playing around with these ideas.
+I planned all the different screens and states.
+I decided at this point to jump straight into Sketch and start playing around with these ideas.

 I used the basics from the current design system, such as colors, type, icons and component styles as the basis of the mobile styles.
-This worked great, everything transferred really well so I was able to design the components without much problem, so the screens came together quickly.
+This worked great, everything transferred really well so I was able to design the components without much problem.

 I felt that using some design patterns from existing native apps would encourage new users to make the transition from several apps to just one without too much friction.